LucasDelfino92/morrowindsharp/readme.md

 ### Is there a Wabbajack installer for the guide available?

 No. I already have enough questions asked because users installed a mod without reading what it did.
-I don't those questions to increase tenfold by providing an automated installer.
+I don't want those questions to increase tenfold by providing an automated installer.

 ### Do you have a Patreon I can contribute to?